-Housing
+Emergency Housing

-Part A Funding Allocated = \$103,358 Part A Priority Level 5 1 Unit = 1 Day of Housing
+Part A Funding Allocated = \$206,786 Part A Priority Level 5 1 Unit = 1 Day of Housing

-Housing provides transitional, short-term, or emergency housing assistance to enable a client or family to gain or maintain outpatient/ambulatory health services and treatment, including temporary assistance necessary to prevent homelessness and to gain or maintain access to medical care.
-Activities within the Housing category must also include the development of an individualized housing plan, updated annually, to guide the client's linkage to permanent housing.
+Housing services provide transitional, short-term, or emergency housing assistance to enable a client or family to gain or maintain outpatient/ambulatory health services and treatment, including temporary assistance necessary to prevent homelessness and to gain or maintain access to medical care.
+Housing services must also include the development of an individualized housing plan, updated annually, to guide the client's linkage to permanent housing.
 Housing may provide some type of core medical (e.g., mental health services) or support services (e.g., residential substance use disorder services).

-Housing activities also include housing referral services, including assessment, search, placement, and housing advocacy services on behalf of the eligible client, as well as fees associated with these activities.
+Housing services also include housing referral services, including assessment, search, placement, and housing advocacy services on behalf of the eligible client, as well as fees associated with these services.